zuoqingshiye/ProgrammingExercise1/README.md

 Check out to your local branch.

-Open the terminal, and install the Luxon for date time format: "npm install luxon" In the terminal, called "node app.js" to get the output file.
+Open the terminal, and install the Luxon for date time format: "npm install luxon"

+In the terminal, called "node app.js" to get the output files.